-In order for treatment to be a success, it is important to realize that location plays an influential role, and the difference between out-of-state and in-state treatment centers can determine whether or not recovery is possible for an individual.
-Everyone has a different case and we understand that, so doing proper research before choosing a treatment program is crucial.
+Location plays an influential role if treatment will be a success.
+The difference between out-of-state and in-state treatment centers can determine whether or not recovery is possible for an individual.
+Everyone has a different case, so extensive research is suggested before choosing a treatment program.

 Table of Contents